jingmaowang/ALY6150/README.md

 # ALY6150
-This repository contains my individual coursework for ALY6150 at Northeastern University.
+This repository contains individual coursework for ALY6150 at Northeastern University.
 Please do not copy or submit this work for academic credit.
 All group assignments and paper submissions have been removed.